single-spa/single-spa/docs/child-applications.md

 is available for many popular technologies.
 See [the ecosystem docs](/docs/single-spa-ecosystem.md) for details.

 ### load
-Although this is not a lifecycle function at all, `load` is an important part of any child application's lifecycle.
 When child applications are being lazily loaded, this refers to when the code for a child application is fetched from the server and executed.
 This will happen once the child application's [activity function](/docs/root-application.md#activity-function) returns a truthy value for the first time.
 It is best practice to do as little as possible / nothing at all during `load`, but instead to wait until the bootstrap lifecycle function to do anything.